List of teletext services

 Teletext (or "broadcast teletext") is a television information retrieval service developed in the United Kingdom in the early 1970s.
 It offers a range of text-based information, typically including national, international and sporting news, weather and TV schedules.
 Subtitle (or closed captioning) information is also transmitted in the teletext signal, typically on page 888 or 777.

 A number of similar teletext services were developed in other countries, some of which attempted to address the limitations of the British-developed system, with its simple graphics and fixed page sizes.

-This is an incomplete list of teletext services available on different television channels around the world: